 Aside from the glass and the place, the Hurricane seemed initially to be more about using up all that rum on hand, as Waguespak says, then coming up with a bespoke set of ingredients.
 Rum was and is the spirit.
 Today, Pat O’Brien’s has a proprietary blend made for them in partnership with an unnamed distillery in Puerto Rico.
 Other bartenders upping the ante on the Hurricane take advantage of the influx of great rum available and follow the oft-used Tiki roadmap of blending.

 “The prominence and proliferation of rum in the U.S. over the past five to eight years has really exploded,” says NOLA expat William Elliott, the bar director at New York City’s Maison Premiere, where the Hurricane has been on the menu in myriad iterations over the last decade-plus.
 “A lot more consumers are drinking rum-based drinks.
-It’s a return to the classics: the Daiquiri, Mai Tai.
-People off the street are realizing these are not terrible, overly sweet drinks.”
+It’s a return to the classics: the

 The Hurricane classically rounds out with passion fruit, often in the form of a syrup, and lemon or lime juice.
 That’s it.
 Meaning, originally, the drink was not red.
 Eventually, fassionola syrup, a tropical mix of fruits and sweetener with a maraschino-cherry-red hue, made it into the recipe.